woodss/SLCSeatbeltsXP/README.md

 X-Plane cockpit seatbelt sign switch compatibility script for Self-Loading Cargo

 ## INSTRUCTIONS ##

+1) Ensure FlyWithLua is installed in your X-Plane plugins folder

-1) Copy **SLCSeatbelts.lua** into:
+2) Copy **SLCSeatbelts.lua** into:
 **~\YourXplaneFolder\Resources\Plugins\FlyWithLUA\Scripts**

-2) Copy and paste the following four lines of code to the BOTTOM of your **XPUIPCOffsets.cfg** file which can be found in your **xplane/resources/plugins/xpuipc** folder.
+3) Copy and paste the following four lines of code to the BOTTOM of your **XPUIPCOffsets.cfg** file which can be found in your **xplane/resources/plugins/xpuipc** folder.

 <pre>